Morton Lake Provincial Park

 There is one cold water hand pump, located at the intersection of the campground and day-use area.

-This park has a large day-use/picnic area, located at the entrance to the park at the west end of Morton Lake.
 This park is a very popular summertime destination, with a sandy beach and warm lake.
-Facilities include picnic tables, a parking area, two change houses, pit toilets and an information shelter.
+Facilities include picnic tables, a parking area, and pit toilets.